Souhila Mallem

-Souhila Mallem (born 13 June 1988), often known as Bibicha, is an Algerian actress.
+Souhila Mallem (سهيلة معلم; born 13 June 1988), often known as Bibicha, is an Algerian actress.

 Personal life

 She was born on 13 June 1988 in Algiers, Algeria.
-She studied law at the Faculty of Law of Algiers 1 University.
+She studied law at the Faculty of Law of Algiers 1 University.In 2026, she got married.

 Career

 In 2010, she hosted a program sponsored by the 'Cevital group' to support the Algerian national team which broadcast on the national channel ENTV.
 During the show, she was spotted by the director Djafar Gassem, and later offered the role in the television serial Djemai family 1 as 'Faty'.
 Then she starred in the serial Dar Bahdja as 'Zina'.